Obliquey/StuMP3d/DESCRIPTION.md

     - [X] Need to figure out how to get the page to refresh upon item deletion from the table.
     - [X] Implement scoring, using basic score X streak math.
     - [] Need to edit my SQL for storing songs, or at least searching for songs.
 Somehow, songs with an apostrophe in them disrupt the INSERT
-    - [] Re-format to be mobile-first (particularly concerning is the history table)
+    - [X] Re-format to be mobile-first (particularly concerning is the history table)
     - [] Error pop-ups for when Spotify calls error out
     - [] Add images to the How-To page to make the gameplay clearer

 **BUGS**

-    - [] Getting an undefined item in my albumArr in the spotifyAPI router.
+    - [?]
+Getting an undefined item in my albumArr in the spotifyAPI router.
+    - [] For some reason, some times the user's history table DELETE button takes a couple clicks before it successfully deletes.
     - []